-A: If you do not send in your proxy or if you abstain from voting, it will have the effect of a vote "AGAINST" the adoption of the transaction agreement and the approval of the provisions in New Graphic's restated certificate of incorporation increasing the authorized capital stock of New Graphic.
+If you do not send in your proxy or if you abstain from voting, it will have the effect of a vote "AGAINST" the adoption of the transaction agreement and the approval of the transactions, and "AGAINST" the approval of the provisions in New Graphic's restated certificate of incorporation increasing the authorized capital stock of New Graphic.
 If you do not send in your proxy it will not affect the proposal to adjourn or postpone the special meeting, if determined to be necessary.
 If you return your proxy, but mark "abstain," it will have the effect of a vote "AGAINST" the proposal to adjourn or postpone the special meeting, if determined to be necessary.

-O: Should I send in my stock certificates now?
+Q: Should I send in my stock certificates now?